david-hernandez/drupal8-oop/15-Late-static-bindings/README.md

     }

     public static function create($thing) {
-        // We can take something from the generic thing and use it.
+        // We can take something from the generic $thing and use it.
         // Let's assume it's an array of options. return new static($thing[0]);
     }